 Learn the systemic approach to relationships and how they relate to people’s actions and communications.
 Develop different perspectives and new approaches to your work as a professional working with families, couples and individuals.
-Gain a level of professional accreditation, and potentially start on the road to becoming a qualified family therapist.
+Study in Huntingdon, gain a level of professional accreditation, and potentially start on the road to becoming a qualified family therapist.

-This module forms the first part of our PG Cert Family Therapy & Systemic Practice course
+This module forms the first part of our PG Cert Family Therapy and Systemic Practice course

 Every individual is part of a network of significant relationships.
 The systemic approach explores and uses this network, looking at the beliefs which give meaning to people's actions and focusing particularly on communication.
 It hears people's stories and helps them to make new sense of things.